-- Our staff play a particularly important role in safeguarding as they are in a position to observe any changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - o Provide a safe environment in which children can learn. - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - Nnow what to do if a child tells them that he or she is being abused, neglected or exploited and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Be prepared to identify children who may benefit from early help. - Understand the early help process and their role in it.
+- Our staff play a particularly important role in safeguarding as they are in a position to observe any changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - o Provide a safe environment in which children can learn. - o Be alert to any issues of concern in a child's life at home or elsewhere - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - Know what to do if a child tells them that he or she is being abused, neglected or exploited and understand the impact abuse and neglect can have upon a child.